HamseMoismaila/Bike_share-analysis-/README.md

 In project I was assuming junior Data analysts in Bike share company .
 The director of marketing believes the company’s future success depends on maximizing the number of annual membership.

-For main Business goal was increase number subscribers .
+For main Business goal #was increase number subscribers .
 So, there was three main questions.

-How do annual members and casual riders use Cyclistic bikes differently?
+1.How do annual members and casual riders use Cyclistic bikes differently?

-Why would casual riders buy Cyclistic annual memberships?
+2.Why would casual riders buy Cyclistic annual memberships?

-How can Cyclitic use digital media to influence casual riders to become members?
+3.How can Cyclitic use digital media to influence casual riders to become members?

 Director has assigned to me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?